-Risk Factors for Chipped Teeth
+Risk Factors for Broken Teeth

 Certain factors can make you more likely to chip a tooth.
 It makes sense that weaker teeth are more likely to break.
 Naturally, our tooth enamel starts to wear down over time.
 As we get older, we’re more likely to chip a tooth.
 Teeth are softer, and you see more of the dentin layer underneath.